jackstapleton/rdb-autoscaling/whitepaper.md

 ### Rolling subscribers

-When `.sub.rollThreshold` is hit the RDB will call `.sub.roll` to unsubscribe from the tickerplant.
+As discussed, when `.sub.rollThreshold` is hit the RDB will call `.sub.roll` to unsubscribe from the tickerplant.
 From that point The RDB will not receive any more data, but it will be available to query.

 ```q